 Amon

 This is the name of a man.
-(See: How to Translate Names)
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

-ULT

-25 And the king of Israel said, "Take Micaiah and return him to Amon, the chief of the city, and to Joash, the son of the king,

 (There are no notes for this verse.)

-ULT

-26 and say, 'Thus says the king: Put this in the house of imprisonment and feed him bread of oppression and water of oppression, until my returning in peace.'"

 If you return safely

 This describes something that would not happen.
 Yahweh had already told Micaiah that the king would not return safely.
-(See: Hypothetical Situations)
+(See: Hypothetical Situations (p.933)) (See: Hypothetical Situations (p.933))

-ULT

-27 And Micaiah said, "If you certainly return in peace, Yahweh did not speak with me."
-And he said, "Hear, O peoples, all of them!"

 Ahab, the king of Israel, and Jehoshaphat, the king of Judah, went up against

 Here the kings represent themselves accompanied by their armies.
-Alternate translation: "Ahab, the king of Israel, and Jehoshaphat, the king of Judah led their armies up against" (See: Synecdoche)
+Alternate translation: "Ahab, the king of Israel, and Jehoshaphat, the king of Judah led their armies up against" (See: Synecdoche (p.981)) (See: Synecdoche (p.981))

-ULT

-28 And the king of Israel went up, and Jehoshaphat, the king of Judah, against Ramoth Gilead.

 went up against

-"fought against"
+Alternate translation: "fought against"

 Ramoth Gilead

-Translate the name of this place as you did in 2 Chronicles 18:2 (See: How to Translate Names)
+Translate the name of this place as you did in 2 Chronicles 18:2 (See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

 disguise

 This means to change the usual appearance so as not to be identified.

-ULT

-29 And the king of Israel said to Jehoshaphat, "I will disguise myself and go into the battle, and now put on your garments."
-And the king of Israel disguised himself, and they went into the battle.

 Do not attack the unimportant or the important soldiers

 By mentioning both "the unimportant" and "the important soldiers," the king meant all soldiers.
-Alternate translation: "Do not attack any of the soldiers" (See: Merism)
+Alternate translation: "Do not attack any of the soldiers" (See: Merism (p.942)) (See: Merism (p.942))

-ULT

-30 And the king of Aram had commanded the chiefs of the chariots which were to him, saying, "Do not fight the small or the great, but with the king of Israel alone."

 That is the king of Israel

 Jehoshaphat was wrongly identified as the king of Israel because Ahab had insisted that he wear kingly robes.

 God turned them away from him

-"God caused them to stop pursuing him"
+Alternate translation: "God caused them to stop pursuing him"

 It came about that

-ULT

-31 And it happened when the chiefs of the chariots saw Jehoshaphat, and they said, "It is the king of Israel."
-And they turned against him to fight.
-And Jehoshaphat cried out, and Yahweh helped him, and God incited them from him.

 This phrase is used here to mark an important event in the story.
 If your language has a way for doing this, you could consider using it here.

 (There are no notes for this verse.)

-ULT

-32 And it happened when the chiefs of the chariots saw that it was not the king of Israel, and they turned back from after him.

 drew his bow at random

 This could mean: (1) he took aim to shoot a soldier without knowing that it was Ahab or (2) he drew his bow to shoot without any specific target in mind.

 between the joints of his armor

 This is a place where two pieces of armor meet and is susceptible to arrows and swords.

-ULT

-33 And a man drew the bow in his innocence and struck the king of Israel between the joinings and between the armor.
-And he said to the charioteer, "Turn your hand and bring me out from the camp, for I have been seriously wounded."

 the king of Israel was held up in his chariot

-This can be stated in active form.
-Alternate translation: "someone held the king of Israel up in his chariot" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "someone held the king of Israel up in his chariot" (See: Active or Passive (p.871)) (See: Active or Passive (p.871))

-ULT

-34 And the battle went up that day, and the king of Israel was set up in the chariot opposite Aram until the evening.
-And he died at the time of the going of the sun.

 2 Chronicles 19

 2 Chronicles 19 General Notes

 Structure and formatting

 The story of Jehoshaphat as king continues in this chapter.

 Special concepts in this chapter

 Levite judges

 Jehoshaphat appointed many Levites to be judges and told them to be very fair.
-(See: appoint, appointed and judge, judgment)
+(See: [[rc:///tw/dict/bible/kt/appoint]] and [[rc:///tw/dict/bible/kt/judge]])

 (There are no notes for this verse.)

-ULT

-1 And Jehoshaphat the king of Judah returned to his house in peace, to Jerusalem.

 Hanani, the seer

 "Hanani" is the name of a man.
 See how you translated this in 2 Chronicles 16:7.
-(See: How to Translate Names)
+(See: How to Translate Names (p.
+925)) (See: How to Translate Names (p.925))

 went out to meet him

 Here the word "him" refers to Jehoshaphat.